Newcastle, New South Wales: British exploration

 In June 1796, a group of fishermen from the British convict outpost at Sydney, were driven by bad weather into a harbour at what is now Newcastle.
 They found considerable amounts of coal lying on the ground near the beach, some of which they brought back to Sydney.
 The fishermen had "conducted themselves improperly" while ashore and gotten into conflict with the local Aboriginal people.
 Two of the fishermen were wounded, one of them fatally.

 Over a year later, in September 1797, Lieutenant John Shortland explored the area and named the Hunter River.
 This was largely accidental, as he had been sent to the region in search of a number of convicts who had seized a vessel called Cumberland while it was sailing from Sydney Cove.
-Leiutenant Shortland entered what he later described as "a very fine river", which he named after New South Wales' Governor John Hunter.
+Lieutenant Shortland entered what he later described as "a very fine river", which he named after New South Wales' Governor John Hunter.
 He returned with reports of the deep-water port and the area's abundant resources of coal and cedar.